Molecular Hydrogen in High-redshift Damped Lyman-{\alpha} Absorbers: Model Ingredients

 The neutral atomic (\hi{}) hydrogen abundance is determined by a balance between recombination and photoionization from both stellar sources and a metagalactic ultraviolet (UV) background \citep{Faucher-Giguere2009}.
 The computation of the local radiation field includes shielding by neighbouring gas cells and cells near the radiation sources.
 For more details on the implementation of the different physical mechanisms in the FIRE-2 simulations, see \citet{Hopkins2018}.

 In this paper we analyze the MassiveFIRE suite of simulations presented in \citet{AnglesAlcazar2017}.
 The halo selection was described in \citet{Feldmann2016,Feldmann2017}.
 The snapshot data has been made public and is described in \citet{Wetzel2023}.
 They all share a baryonic mass resolution of 33000 $M_{\odot}$ and are run down to redshift $z=1$.
 We use snapshots in the redshift range $z=2.5-5$ with 0.5 increments.
 A brief summary of the galaxy properties is given in Table \ref{table: galaxy props}.
+These halos were selected for their high masses, with stellar masses of few $10^{11}\ M_{\odot}$ by $z=1$.
+The mean star formation rate and stellar mass at $z=4$ are 9.59 $M_{\odot}\ \rm yr^{-1}$ and $6.13\times 10^9 \ M_{\odot}$, respectively.